Convex-Dev/convex-web/src/main/resources/markdown/welcome.md

 With a novel consensus algorithm, Convex can execute decentralised applications at internet scale.
 Using normal consumer-grade hardware and network bandwidth the network can achieve:

-- Thousands of digitally signed transactions per second (more than the 1,700 transactions per second typically handled by the VISA network)
+- Tens of thousands of smart contract transactions per second (far more than the 1,700 transactions per second typically handled by the VISA network)
 - Ability to execute over a million operations per second on the CVM
 - Low latency (around 1 second for global consensus)